weeyou90/rest-api-development/README.md

 Answer: Please replace this sentence with your answer.

 Yes, the web application is vulnerable.
 1) There is a chance of leaked session ID.
 Hence to be more defensive, We store session data such as token on the server side in our Users table.
 Every login, we will generate a new token and this token will be tagged to the current user for the particular session.

-2)
+For every re-login, we will generate a new token.

+2) There is a chance of XSS attack.
+In our create diary entry page, we placed a script within the Text field such as "<Script>Alert('hello')</ Script>" and we created the diary post, the script was also run.
+One possible measure is to do a sanity check on what are the inputs being passed from the user to ensure that there are no scripts.
+Enabling content security policy might help by using a HTTP header to provide a whitelist of sources of trusted content and allow rendering of resources from these sources.
+In addition there is a possibility of token being stolen due to XSS attacks.

+3) There is a possibility of CSRF attack where the attacker send a forged request on behalf of the victim.
+In the case of the diary application, a possibile scenario would be the attacker send a request to see the victim's private diary requests or do a public post on behalf of the victim.
+To increase defense against this, we can do a HTTP referrer validation.
+By checking the header, we will be able to see if the request is from the same site or cross site, giving the server a better understanding of which site is making the request.